rasmuswz/e-mail-service/README.md

 killing the existing processes and starting the newly installed ones.
 The old versions are kept on the servers until someone logs-in and manually deletes them.

-Features missing
+Is it feature complete?
 --------------------
+No!
+Writting a full flegged web-application from scratch is a lot of work.
+However I think we got far enough to get people excited about this project.
+Among missing features to have version realizing the concept of Geo Mailing we need:

-  * The GeoLists needs to be implemented (we do record user locations upon login and store them)
+  * The GeoLists needs to be implemented (we do record user locations upon login and store them) e.g. when the user clicks on a list in the bottom of the page (like on <b>One Mile (9 Friends)</b>) we need act on that.
-  * Each server instance (we deploy on two servers)
+  * Each server instance (we deploy on two servers) has its own memory store.
+E.g. the user will see different data when the DNS server routes them to a different server.
+Also, incoming emails are stored between the servers at the will of DNS-scheduling.
-  *
+  * Getting email listed when logged in

 #Deploy, Test, Build, Get
 --------------------